Comprehensive Guidance and Counselling Program

-In August, 1996, training was provided by the Department of Education for guidance counsellors and representatives from administration.
+In August, 1996, training was provided by the Department of Education for school guidance counsellors and representatives from school administration.
 In October, 1996, a full-day inservice was held at B-L-T School to explain the Program to staff members.
 The Design Phase took place during the 1996-1997 school year and the Implementation Phase occurred during the following two years at B-L-T School.
-In September, 1999, the Program moved to the newly-built Ridgecliff Middle School—a P-3 school built in Beechville with students in Grades 6-9.
+In September, 1999, the Program moved to the newly-built Ridgecliff Middle School—a school built in Beechville with students in Grades 6-9.

 What is the Program?

 A Comprehensive Guidance and Counselling Program is designed to assist the personal, social, educational and career development of students.
 It is a total school program that requires a professionally qualified guidance counsellor for full implementation.
-The Program is advised by a committee consisting of a guidance counsellor, school administrators, teen health centre coordinator, teachers, non-teaching staff, students, parents, and community members.
+The Program is advised by a committee consisting of a school guidance counsellor, school administrators, teen health centre coordinator, teachers, non-teaching staff, students, parents, and community members.

 A Comprehensive Guidance and Counselling Program has defined benefits and outcomes for all students and is developed locally through needs assessments within provincial guidelines.
 There are four main components: